Top Paying IT Certifications for 2023

 GIAC Exploit Researcher and Advanced Penetration Tester (GXPN)Clearly, the demand for penetration testing skills and certifications will remain constant going forward, driven by regulation, compliance and ongoing business risk Foote said.
 That’s why employers are willing to pay median cash bonuses or premiums equivalent to 12% of base salary to professionals who attain the GXPN certification.
 Moreover, PayScale puts the average salary for GXPN certified IT pros at $107,000.

 The GXPN certifies that network and systems penetration testers, incident handlers, application developers and IDS engineers have the knowledge, skills, and ability to conduct advanced penetration tests, model the behavior of attackers and improve security in the popular Windows and Linux environments.

 Applicants need to pass a 3-hour proctored exam to earn the highly valuable GXPN.

 Related: Best Pentesting Certifications

 GIAC Security Leadership (GSLC)For current information security managers, security professionals with leadership responsibilities or IT pros looking to move into management, earning the GSLC certification can boost your career and help you score a median cash bonus equivalent to 12% of base salary.
 The 3-hour proctored exam covers management issues related to the overall security lifecycle including governance and technical controls, incident response, staff, projects, application security and more.

-Best of all, applicants can qualify through a combination of practical work experience, training, college courses or self-paced study.
+Best of all, applicants can qualify through a combination of practical work experience, IT training, college courses or self study.

 InfoSys Security Architecture Professional (ISSAP/CISSP)“With millions of people working from home and connecting to an organization’s internal network remotely, the role of security architect is more important than ever,” Foote said.